Peter Huxley-Blythe: Anti-Communism

 At some point in the 1950s, Huxley-Blythe became friends with a George Knupffer, the self-proclaimed tutor and adviser to the Grand Duke Vladimir, the son of Grand Duke Kirill, the pretender to the Russian throne.
-Huxley-Blythe became involved in the quizzical plans to restore the House of Romanov to the Russian throne.
-Taking up the quarrels of the Russian emigres as his own, Hulxley-Blythe was relentless in attacking the NTS (Nacional'no Trudovoj Sojuz-National Alliance of Russian Solidarists) as a pro-Soviet group, using the fact that the CIA sometimes financed the NTS as proof that the group was really working for the Soviet Union.
+Huxley-Blythe became involved in quixotic plans to restore the House of Romanov to the Russian throne.
+Taking up the quarrels of the Russian emigres as his own, Huxley-Blythe was relentless in attacking the NTS (Nacional'no Trudovoj Sojuz - the National Alliance of Russian Solidarists) as a pro-Soviet group, using the fact that the CIA sometimes financed the NTS as proof that the group was really working for the Soviet Union.

-A major interest for Huxley-Blythe was the reparation of the Cossacks, a subject that he started to research in the 1950s.
-Huxley-Blythe first came to widespread notice with his 1955 book Betrayal: The Story of Russian Anti-Communism where he argued that the West was losing the Cold War and claimed that the Central Intelligence Agency (CIA) was actually supporting Communist groups.
-After the Suez crisis of 1956, Huxley-Blythe's journalism as expressed in his newsletter World Survey started to take an aggressively anti-American tone as he became an obsessive critic of President Dwight Eisenhower, whom he attacked as being "pro-Communist".
-Huxley-Blythe attracted a following among the elements of American right disenchanted with Eisenhower who had been elected president in 1952 on a platform calling for the "rollback" of Communism, but in office pursued the same "containment" policy as Truman.
+A major interest for Huxley-Blythe was the repatriation of the Cossacks, a subject that he started to research in the 1950s.
+Huxley-Blythe first came to widespread notice with his 1955 book Betrayal: The Story of Russian Anti-Communism where he argued that the West was losing the Cold War and claimed that CIA was actually supporting communist groups.
+After the Suez Crisis of 1956, Huxley-Blythe's journalism, as expressed in his newsletter World Survey, started to take an aggressively anti-American tone as he became an obsessive critic of President Dwight Eisenhower, whom he attacked as being "pro-Communist".
+Huxley-Blythe attracted a following among the elements of American right disenchanted with Eisenhower, who had been elected president in 1952 on a platform calling for the "rollback" of communism, but in office pursued the same "containment" policy as Harry Truman.
 Knupffer also served as the London correspondent of Task Force, the journal of an American ultra-conservative force, Defenders of the American Constitution (DAC).
-Through Knupffer, Huxley-Blythe get into touch with the DAC, one of whose leaders, Pedro del Valle in a book review called Betrayal an "excellent work", being deeply impressed with Huxley-Blythe's thesis that the CIA was supporting Communist groups instead of anti-Communist groups.
+Through Knupffer, Huxley-Blythe got in touch with the DAC, one of whose leaders, Pedro del Valle, called Betrayal an "excellent work" in a book review, being deeply impressed with Huxley-Blythe's thesis that the CIA was supporting communist groups instead of anti-communist ones.
 Task Force combined its August and September editions of 1956 in order to reprint Betrayal, calling it "one of the most important articles it has ever been a privilege to publish".
-Likewise, the American journal Right was impressed with Huxley-Blythe's pamphlet Insecure Security claiming that the West was losing the Cold War, and an editorial in 1958 stated that Huxley-Blythe was "no stranger to well informed American patriots".
-Huxley-Blythe's belief in white supremacy and his attacks on nationalists demanding independence in Britain's African colonies, his opposition to non-white immigration together with equally vehement opposition to the American civil rights movement helped to make a well known figure to American far-rightists.
-In the 1950s, there was a tendency for Anglo-American white supremacists to see themselves as threatened by a common foe, and tended to link their concerns together with the support for segregation in the United States as being seen as part of the same struggle to maintain the British Empire in Africa.
+Likewise, the American journal Right was impressed with Huxley-Blythe's pamphlet Insecure Security, which claimed that the West was losing the Cold War, and an editorial in 1958 stated that Huxley-Blythe was "no stranger to well informed American patriots."
+Huxley-Blythe's belief in white supremacy, his attacks on nationalists demanding independence in Britain's African colonies, his opposition to non-white immigration, and his equally vehement opposition to the American civil rights movement, helped to make him a well-known figure to the American far right.
+In the 1950s, there was a tendency for Anglo-American white supremacists to see themselves as threatened by a common foe, and to link support for segregation in the United States with the struggle to maintain the British Empire in Africa.